kshlsa/fortress/docs/users/keys/multisig.md

 ### Step 2: Create the multisig transaction

-We want to send 5 TORQUE from our multisig account to `torque1rgjxswhuxhcrhmyxlval0qa70vxwvqn2e0srft`.
+We want to send 5 FORTRESS from our multisig account to `torque1rgjxswhuxhcrhmyxlval0qa70vxwvqn2e0srft`.

 ```bash
 torqued tx bank send \